Quinoa Veggie Carnitas Bowls with Jalapeño Cream.

 - 1 cup diced tomatoes – fresh, or canned and drained

-- A couple dashes of tobacco or hot sauce (optional)
+- A couple dashes of tabasco or hot sauce (optional)

 - 2–3 cups cooked Pork Carnitas (or any kind of cooked, shredded meat or chicken)